s-squared-software-development/planet-challenge/README.md

 Create a simple example of how you called your API and returns the results

-#### BONUS POINTS
-If time allows and you want to show off... implement a Cucumber feature file to demonstrate your API.
+> BONUS POINTS: If time allows and you want to show off... implement a Cucumber feature file to demonstrate your API.

 ### SUPPORTING DATA
 All the supporting data can be found within the project under: